Editing images with AI

 photon choreography

-This page is about editing an existing image with ML — not generating one from a prompt.
-For text-to-image generation, see generative art with diffusion models; for the pre-diffusion neural-art lineage (DeepDream, GANs, CPPNs and friends), see the historical record.
-For non-ML editing, see GUIs and the command line.
+This page is about editing an existing image with ML — as opposed to generating one from a prompt.
+For text-to-image generation, see generative art with AI models; for the pre-diffusion neural-art lineage (DeepDream, GANs, CPPNs and friends), see the historical record.
+For the front-end software that runs these editing models locally — ComfyUI, InvokeAI, Draw Things, ChaiNNer and friends — see front-end clients for AI image models.
+For the drama behind FLUX.1 Kontext (the Stability AI → Black Forest Labs splinter), see AI democratization.
+For non-ML editing, see GUIs and image editing automation.

 This list will rot.
 The state of the art in image-editing models moves in months, sometimes weeks.
 Hours if you are on the right Discord servers.
 For something current, the trending tab on Hugging Face, the news threads at r/StableDiffusion, and CivitAI are better than this notebook.